-Ansty is a village and parish, in the Southern division of the county, hundred of Dunworth, Shaftesbury county court district, diocese and archdeaconry of Salisbury, rural deanery of Chalke, Hindon petty sessional division, Tisbury union, 13 1⁄2 miles west from Salisbury, and 7 north-east from Shaftesbury: the village in encompassed with downs on every side, excepting towards the north.
-The church of St. James is the Early English style; it was restored about the year 1842; it is cruciform; it has a naïve and chancel, with two transepts, and will seat 200 persons; it has a small belfry containing 1 bell.
+ANSTY is a village and parish, in the Southern division of the county, hundred of Dunworth, Shaftesbury county court district, diocese and archdeaconry of Salisbury, rural deanery of Chalke, Hindon petty sessional division, and Tisbury union, 13 1⁄2 miles west from Salisbury, and 7 northeast from Shaftesbury: the village is encompassed with downs on every side, excepting towards the north.
+The church of St. James is of the Early English style; it was restored about the year 1842; it is cruciform; it has a nave and chancel, with two transepts, and will seat 200 persons; it has a small belfry containing 1 bell.
 The register dates from 1654.
-The living is a donative, valued at £22 10s., in the gift of Lord Arundell, and held by the Rev. John Harman Samler, M.A., of Pembroke College, Oxford, who resides in the adjoining parish of Swallowcliffe.
-The whole of the parish belongs to Lord Arundell, of Wardour, who is the likewise lord of the manor.
+The living is a donative, valued at £22 10s., in the gift of Lord Arundell, and held by the Rev. John Harman Samler, M.A., of Pembroke College, Oxford, who resides in the adjoining parish of Swallowcliffe, of which he is also the incumbent.
+Nearly adjoining the churchyard, to the north, is a pile of old buildings, now occupied as a farmhouse and barns, supposed to have belonged to the abbey of Shaftesbury.
+The National school is in Swallowcliffe.
+The whole of the parish belongs to Lord Arundell, of Wardour, who is likewise lord of the manor.
 The soil is sandy; subsoil, sandstone.
 The chief crops are wheat, barley and oats.
 The area is 840 acres, and the population in 1861 was 298.

-Parish clerk, William Lever.
+Parish Clerk, William Lever.